Xilinx/SME-Developer-Labs/FILTER2D_Lab.md

 	![](./images/filter2d_lab/Timeline_3kernel_1img.PNG)

+	_Note: CPU load may impact how OpenCL APIs scheduled, influencing the emulation results and the timeline you will observe._

 	- Observe that we now have 3 kernels instances executing in parallel
 	- Instead of processing Y, U and V planes sequentially, the application is now processing them at the same time
 	- The short offset between the start of each kernel run is due to the sequential transfer of input data from the host to the FPGA